Bevan Surname Meaning, History & Origin

 Bevan is a name of Welsh origin, derived from ap Evan meaning “son of Evan” where Evan is the Welsh John.
 The surname in the Welsh patronymic style dates back to the late 13th century.
 Howel ap Evan was recorded around 1300.

 Bevan Surname Resources on The Internet

 - The Recent History of the Bevan Family

 Bevans in Regency Brighton.

-Select Bevan Ancestry
+Bevan Surname Ancestry